so-uvik/obsidian-notes/Docker/Chapter 1 - The Basics/Definitions and Basic Concepts.md

 # Run a Container

-You can now download the [getting started image](https://hub.docker.com/r/docker/getting-started), using `docker run hello-world` _run_ it inside a new container.
+You can now download the [getting started image](https://hub.docker.com/r/docker/getting-started), using `docker run -d -p 8965:80 docker/getting-started:latest` to _run_ it inside a new container.
 The `docker run` command starts a new container from an image.
 Let's break down the syntax:

 ```bash
 # this is just an example, don't run this